Personal data means any information capable of identifying you.

 We may, using ART, dynamically publish your competition finishing time to third party partner Arrow Live Results.

-We do not publish the video of you crossing the finish line or pass it on to the host or any organisation or social medium.
+We do not pass the race video on to the host or any organisation or social medium.

 If paper entry forms were used to convey your personal data, these are returned back to the host.